m1el/BeatSaber-SliceVisualizer/README.md

 ## Installation

-- Install BSIPA, recommended path is to use [Beat Saber Mod Assistant][mod_assistant] Copy SliceVizualizer.dll to `Beat Saber\Plugins` directory.
+- Install BSIPA, recommended path is to use [Beat Saber Mod Assistant][mod_assistant]
+- Copy SliceVizualizer.dll to `Beat Saber\Plugins` directory.

 ## Configuration

 Edit `Beat Saber\UserData\SliceVizualizer.json`.
+This file will be created automatically when you first launch the game with the plugin installed.

 ### Configuration options:
 - `SliceWidth` (default: 0.05) -- Width of the slice line as a proportion of note size